CExA-project/ddc/paper/joss-paper.md

 ### Containers

-DDC offers two containers designed over the C++ 23 `std::mdspan` interface:
+DDC offers two containers designed over the C++ 23 `std::mdspan` API:

 - `Chunk` an owning container, i.e. it manages the lifetime of the underlying memory allocation,
 - `ChunkSpan` is a non-owning container view over existing memory allocation.